diyhue/ReadTheDocs/source/lights/mqtt.rst

 MQTT - zigbee2mqtt
 ==================

 diyHue has support for lights that are controlled over mqtt.
-It uses the auto discovery feature described [here](https://www.home-assistant.io/docs/mqtt/discovery/).
+It uses the auto discovery feature described `here <https://www.home-assistant.io/docs/mqtt/discovery/>`_.
 This emulator connects directly to mqtt (after you set the correct parameters), and subscribes to the defined auto discovery prefix.

 You'll still need to look for lights (in the app), but any lights that emit an auto discovery message are added once you search for lights.